microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-put-customclaimspolicy.md

 ## Response

-If successful, this method returns a `201 Created` response code and a [customClaimsPolicy](../resources/customclaimspolicy.md) object in the response body.
+If successful, this method returns a `204` response code and a [customClaimsPolicy](../resources/customclaimspolicy.md) object in the response body.

 ## Examples